 The entry fee for an Indian visitor is INR 15 while for a foreign traveller is INR 100.
 There is no separate fee for the camera.
 Fort remains open from 8.00 AM to 6.00 PM daily throughout the year.

 Kumbhalgarh Fort illuminated at night

 No vehicles are allowed after the fort entrance gate, so the only option to explore the fort is by walking and it’s all worth it.
 There are some attractions located close to the main entrance and can be visited in 1-2 hours.
 But if you want to see the entire complex, it may take up to 6-7 hours.

 I was searching for a weekend gateway from my hometown Udaipur.
 When I heard that Kumbhalgarh Fort near Udaipur has got the second largest wall in the world, I was very excited to visit the place.

 So the very next day I asked my dad to accompany me on a bike trip for visiting this historic place.
 The road journey is breathtaking, especially in the monsoons with lush green mountains of Aravalli range in the vicinity.
 It took us nearly 2 hours from Udaipur to reach Kumbhalgarh Fort, inclusive of few stops on the way.

 Kumbhalgarh Fort walls

-Constructed on the foothills of Aravalli ranges and encircled by thirteen other elevated Aravalli peaks, the Kumbhalgarh Fort offers breathtaking panoramic views of the surroundings along with the sand dunes of Thar desert.
+Constructed on the foothills of Aravalli ranges and encircled by thirteen other elevated Aravalli peaks, the fort offers breathtaking panoramic views of the surroundings along with the sand dunes of Thar desert.

-Kumbhalgarh Fort is designed with seven massive gates, seven ramparts one within the other.
-Ramparts are reinforced by curved bastions and gigantic watch towers.
+The fort is designed with seven massive gates, seven ramparts one within the other.
+Ramparts are reinforced by curved bastions and gigantic watchtowers.
 We entered the fort through the main entrance gate known as Ram Pol.